nafeesahyounis/secondmilestone/testing.md

-#Cat-Matched Testing Details

-- moved the setTimeout from mismatched into unflipCards:

--

 ## Testing

-### Development of project

-This project was due in November, 2019.
-However, it has taken nearly ten months to complete.
-It was

 ### User Stories Testing

 1) **As an older adult with minimum IT skills (who likes cats), I want to be able to understand the rules of the game quickly, and to have access to the rules whenever I don't remember without massively interrupting my game-play.**